 Cherie Johnson is a Gamilaroi and Weilwun woman who resides in Newcastle, NSW and participates as an active member of the Awabakal Community.
 Her grandmother, Rachal Darcy, was born on the Beemunnal Mission in Warren, NSW.

-Cherie is a PHd candidate researching the effects of urban Aboriginal Women coming to culture and the importance in the contemporary context.
+Cherie is a PHd candidate researching the effects of the revitalisation of cultural practices and the effects that has upon first nation women in the contemporary context.
 She is also a highly regarded lecturer in Aboriginal culture and education and is currently a casual lecturer at the University of Newcastle.

 Cherie was awarded a Diploma in Teaching from the University of Newcastle in 2006 and a Bachelor of Fine Arts from the University of Sydney in 2001.
 She has also studied dance through the National Aboriginal and Islander Skills Development Association (NAISDA).
 Cherie is also a keynote speaker at conferences and forums across Australia.
 She is also currently completing a number of major public artworks in Newcastle and recently exhibited her photographic and woven artworks in Perth, Sydney and Newcastle.